clumsy/xla/API_GUIDE.md

 ### Running on TPU Pods
 Multi-host setup for different accelerators can be very different.
 This doc will talk about the device independent bits of multi-host training and will use the TPU + PJRT runtime(currently available on 1.13 and 2.x releases) as an example.

-Before you being, please take a look at our user guide at [here](https://cloud.google.com/tpu/docs/run-calculation-pytorch) which will explain some Google Cloud basis like how to use `gcloud` command and how to setup your project.
+Before you begin, please take a look at our user guide at [here](https://cloud.google.com/tpu/docs/run-calculation-pytorch) which will explain some Google Cloud basis like how to use `gcloud` command and how to setup your project.
 You can also check [here](https://cloud.google.com/tpu/docs/how-to) for all Cloud TPU Howto.
 This doc will focus on the PyTorch/XLA perspective of the Setup.

 Let's assume you have the above mnist example from above section in a `train_mnist_xla.py`.
 If it is a single host multi device training, you would ssh to the TPUVM and run command like